ArturoAlcorta/DnD-Map-Assistant/README.md

 - Map#_columnsxrows.png
 - #_columnsxrows.png

 Please keep the same naming scheme for all the maps used in the same session.

+When creating the maps, The best map designer for this tool is found in https://app.dungeonscrawl.com/.
+Remember, when cutting the map and downloading it as a png, cut an exact number of squares for the best experience.